dzangolab/generator-dzangolab-iac/generators/do-swarm-workers/templates/do-swarm-workers/README.md

-# DigitalOcean Docker swarm workers
+# DigitalOcean swarm workers

-This project provisions worker nodes in DigitalOcean for a Docker Swarm.
-The worker nodes are assigned to a manager node using the ansible-do generator by modifying the inventory file (hosts) and running the command make setup.swarm
+Provisions one or multiple DigitalOcean droplets .

 ## Requirements